VenuriHimasha123/VenuriHimasha123/README.md

 <td width="50%" align="left">

 - 🔭 I’m currently working on `web` Development.
-- 🌱 I’m an CS undergraduate of `KDU` .
+- 🌱 I’m a CS undergraduate at `KDU` .
 - 👯 I’m looking to collaborate with Fullstack Web and Frontend visualization Developers.
 - 🤔 I’m looking for help with Open source Contribution.
 - ⚙️ I use daily: `.js`, `.jsx`, `.css`, `.less`, `.ts`